rutgerklamer/Rugine/README.md

 License
 -------

-Copyright 2017 Rutger Klamer <rutger.klamer@gmail.com>
+Copyright 2018 Rutger Klamer <rutger.klamer@gmail.com>

 This project is provided as opensource.
-If you decide to use this projects I'd like to recieve some credits but it's not needed.
-#Rugine
+Do with it whatever you want.